RankBrain is the third most important ranking factor in Google. This guide covers everything you need to know about the Google RankBrain algorithm.

 Chapter 3: Keyword Analysis in the World of RankBrain

-So Google can now understand the INTENT behind a keyword.
-This means we'll probably need to optimize our keyword analysis process so that it's more RankBrain-friendly.
+Google can now understand the intent behind a keyword.
+This means we need to optimize our keyword analysis process to be more RankBrain-friendly.

 But how?
 By ignoring top long-tail keywords (they are outdated).

-For example, you could create a page optimized for "best keyword research tool" and another optimized for "best keyword analysis tool".
-And the old Google would have ranked each of them for those long keywords.
+For example, you could create a page optimized for "best keyword research tool" and another optimized for "best keyword analysis tool."
+The old Google would have ranked each of them for those long keywords.

 Today, RankBrain already understands that these terms are essentially the same thing and show almost identical search results.